neologd/neologd-solr-elasticsearch-synonyms/README.md

 ## Pros and Cons
 ### Pros
 - Recorded about 48,000 pairs (mapping from about 0.3 million tokens) of orthographic variant of nouns.
-    - One of the largest OSS synonyms file in Japan
+    - One of the largest Japanese OSS synonyms file
 - Update process of this synonyms file will semi-automatically run on development server.
     - I'm planning to update this synonyms file at the timing of updating a orthographic variant dictionary of mecab-ipadic-NEologd.